 An Apprentice completing the Apprentice Complaint Form should consult the Apprentice Complaints Procedure.
 This form should only be completed by Apprentices who wish to pursue a complaint beyond Stage I of the Institute's Apprentice Complaints Procedure.
-At this point, the relevant National Programme Manager / Programme Co-ordinator should have explained the remaining stages of the complaints procedure to you.
+At this point, the relevant National Programme Manager /Programme Co-ordinator should have explained the remaining stages of the complaints procedure to you.

-Apprentice's Details

-Name

-ETB (off-the-job)

-Programme Year

-Address for Correspondence

-Email

-Phone

 The complaint should be specific and well-documented and include dates, locations and witnesses as appropriate.

-Please outline the substance of t he complaint
+Please outline the substance of the complaint

-Please outline previous efforts to resolve the matter

-How would you like the complain nt resolved?
+How would you like the complaint resolved?

+Signed:

-Signed: Date:
+Date:

--